run-llama/llama_index/llama-index-integrations/indices/llama-index-indices-managed-postgresml/README.md

     "llama-index-test-1", [Document.example()]
 )

-# Connext to an index
+# Connect to an index
 index = PostgresMLIndex("llama-index-test-1")
 ```